 The pre-market portion of the trading journal is an evaluation of each day’s session before it begins.
 This analysis should be completed ahead of the trading session’s commencement.

 Expectations of market behaviour, potential trade opportunities, identification of technical levels and money management parameters for the session should be recorded in the pre-market area of the journal entry.
 Although the marketplace often renders forethought useless after a short time, it is important to measure the predictive value of the trading approach on a daily basis.

 A comprehensive trading log is the nuts-and-bolts portion of the trading journal.
 The log provides a detailed record of trade for the session.
-It’s common for the trading platform to automatically record each trade taken, actively documenting all transactional data.
+It’s common for a trading platform to automatically record each trade taken, actively documenting all transactional data.
 The data includes entry time, entry price, exit time, exit price and realised gain or loss, all which is typically logged in spreadsheet form.

 In addition to the transactional data, a comprehensive trading log must document the information surrounding each trade’s execution.
 The answers to the following questions provide insight into an executed trade’s characteristics:

 - Was the trade executed in accordance with the trading approach?
 The answer to this question is of paramount importance to the legitimacy of a trade.
 Was the trade executed as directed by the trading methodology, or did the trader “go rogue”?

 - How did the trade unfold?
 Optimisation of the trading approach may be possible based on a study of price action after entry.

 - How much “slippage” was realised?
 The data on entry and exit have been automatically recorded, but the amount of slippage needs to be quantified.
 If unacceptable levels of slippage are present, then the trading approach is in need of modification.